Call 877-558-2557

 Call when the cooler keeps running but the house stays hot.

-• Airflow is weak from vents or one side of the home feels much warmer
+• Airflow is weak at several vents or one part of the home stays much warmer

 • The cooler leaks, smells musty, rattles, or trips power